brodycj/android-sqlite-native-ndk-connector/README.md

 Include the following in your `libs` directory:

 - NDK JAR library
-- `sqlite-connector.jar`, which is built by simply issuing the `make` command in this project
+- `sqlite-native-ndk-connector.jar`, which is built by simply issuing the `make` command in this project

 ## Testing